Create Bookmarks From Text File

 Preparing a Bookmark Control File

 Use any text editor of your choice to create a bookmark control file.
 Create a new blank document and add bookmark definitions using the following format.
 Each bookmark definition should appear on a single line.
 Left indentation is used to determine parent-child relationships.
-It is recommended to use <Tab> symbol for indenting text lines.
+It is recommended to use <Tab> or space symbols for indenting text lines (make sure you are not using tab or space delimiter at the same time).
 For example, the following text defines two top level bookmarks with two child bookmarks each:

 Chapter 1